davi-ldf/projeto-Sistema-EAD/README.md

 - View, acquire, and watch courses.
 - Spend balance provided by the administrator or directly via a database management platform like phpMyAdmin.

+### Password Recovery
+- On the login screen, there is a "Forgot your password?" button through which you can request an email with a new password.

 ## Setup